seiyria/soa-autofarm/README.md

 * `--swipe-duration` - the speed of the default click downpress.
 Default: `100`ms.
 * `--skip-gifts` - skip opening the gift box.
 Default: `false`.
 * `--skip-achievements` - skip opening achievements as they're gotten.
 Default: `false`.
+* `--mouse-hover-block` - if `true`, you can hover over the Nox window and pause execution of clicks.
+Default: `false`.

 ### Debug Args